Black box of crashed China Eastern jet recovered

 After a brief upswing, it dropped again to 3,225 feet, the tracker said.

+The captain had more than 6,700 hours of flight experience and the first co-pilot had more than 31,000 hours of flight time, according to officials at Wednesday’s press conference.

+There was a second co-pilot on board, with more than 550 hours of flight time.
+They were all in good health with no known personal problems.

-On Wednesday, rescuers were forced to pause the search as rains raised risks to teams working in a zone where a large pit has been bored out by the impact of the aircraft.
+Rescuers were forced to pause the search on Wednesday as rains raised risks to teams working in the zone, where a large pit had been bored out by the impact of the aircraft.

 A reporter for state broadcaster CCTV given access to the crash area said there were risks of “small-scale landslides” as rain had destabilised the steep slopes.